pkgw/pwkit/docs/source/foundations/io.rst

    Call :meth:`Path.open` on this path (passing *kwargs*) and return the result.
 If the file doesn't exist, the behavior depends on *null_if_noexist*.
 If it is false (the default), ``None`` is returned.
-   Otherwise, :var:`os.devnull` is opened and returned.
+   Otherwise, :data:`os.devnull` is opened and returned.

 .. method:: Path.try_unlink()